FactomProject/factom-docs/api/includes/_wallet-api.md

 ## transactions (Retrieving)

-This command allows you to retreive transactions made by this wallet.
+This command allows you to retrieve transactions made by this wallet.
 Since the transactions are public, this can be done even if a wallet is currently locked.
 There are a few ways to search for a transaction...

 ### Using a Range